OBSCURED AND HIDDEN PARKING SIGNS

-It transpired that the sign in question was about the size of an A3 piece of paper in an unlit car park.
+The sign in question was about the size of an A3 piece of paper in an unlit car park.
 This was clearly set as a trap by the car park operator as a revenue raising exercise, which is one of many tools they and Councils are using for that same purpose.
 It is illegal, it is immoral and it is certainly not ethical.

-They would argue that it is private land but the facts remains the same and a Court would agree.
+They would argue that it is private land, but the facts remains the same and a Court would agree.

 I have published a few blogs on parking tickets to shine a spotlight on this.
 You will find these blogs an interesting read;